Jay Mehta (actor)

 Jay Mehta is a former Indian actor, who primarily worked in Hindi films and an Indian television producer, who works in soap opera.
-He is the managing director and creative head of Jay Production.
-He is the son of Hindi film producer late Pranlal Mehta.
+He is the managing director and creative head of Jay Productions.
+He is the son of Hindi film producer late Pranlal V. Mehta.

 Career

 Jay Mehta was launched by Priyadarshan in Muskurahat, produced by Pranlal Mehta, the remake of Malayalam blockbuster Kilukkam opposite Revathi, but the film was termed as a box office disaster.
 His second release Zid (1994 film), that had the musical score of O.P.Nayyar also became a box office failure.
 Due to certain reasons he stepped down from his acting career and started producing television serials.

-As of now, he is a tv serial producer and currently his show ‘Gathbandhan’ is on air on colours.
+During this, he has produced more than 25 TV serials.In 2020, he produced a cop based comedy show Maddam Sir.
+Currently, he is the producer of Doree serial on Colors TV.